harrystech/arthur-redshift-etl/README.md

 * [boto3](https://boto3.readthedocs.org/en/latest/) to interact with AWS
 * [PyYAML](http://pyyaml.org/wiki/PyYAML) for configuration files
 * [jsonschema](https://github.com/Julian/jsonschema) for validating configurations and table design files
+* [simplejson](https://pypi.python.org/pypi/simplejson/) for dealing with YAML files that are really just JSON

 These are listed in the `python/requirements.txt` file that is used during a bootstrap action in the EMR cluster.